emilgulayev/tictactoe/tic-tac-toe/README.md

 I've decided to use **Bootstrap** as my design library, and also used Spinner package which I found in npm.

+I've used React router and conditional render for the "/" path, checking that there is a token.

+I've implemented the game as a general 2 dimentions matrix (not 3X3)

 I tried to use Components as much as needed, and for each components there is a sass file.

 First technical issue I've tackled was hovering on a certain cell(and then row and colum highlighted).